michaeltlombardi/pentola/content/01-core-mechanics/time.md

 The participant whose result is _worst_ declare their actions and reactions first.
 The participant whose result is _next worst_ declares their actions and reactions next, and so on until the participant with the best result declares their action and any reaction.

-Then, in reverse order, the actions take effect - so the character who declared last acts first and the character who declared first acts last.
+Then, in reverse order, the actions take effect—so the character who declared last acts first and the character who declared first acts last.

-Note that initiative doesn't always mean combat - you might break into initiative when chasing someone, or racing to an objective, or trying to provide a distraction, etc.
+Note that initiative doesn't always mean combat—you might break into initiative when chasing someone, or racing to an objective, or trying to provide a distraction, etc.

 {{< aside example "Initiative with Two Combatants" >}}
 Toph and Tarasi are sparring.